Xinyu-Li-123/customized-hermit-V2/README.md

 - `sortPostBy` (string): In a page, sort posts by certain property.

     Allowed value:

   - `date`: the default value.
 Sort posts descendingly by their last modified date, and group them by year.

   - `title`: sort posts ascendingly by their title.

 ### Site-wide Parameters

 This is a list of site-wise parameters you can set in `<PROJECT_ROOT>/hugo.toml`.
 They can be accessed in a template by `.Site.Params.XXX`.

 ### Post-specific Parameters

 This is a list of post-specific parameters you can set in the front matter of the post.
 They can be accessed by `.Params.XXX`.

-# Hermit-V2 _- The Minimal Hugo Theme_
+# Hermit-V2 _- The Minimal Hugo Theme_ (Original README of Hermit-V2)

 Hermit-V2 is a minimal and fast theme for Hugo, built for bloggers who want a simple and focused website.
 This is a maintained fork of [Hermit](https://github.com/Track3/hermit), which iterates over the original work to have production-ready experience with bug fixes and new features.

 ![](https://raw.githubusercontent.com/1bl4z3r/hermit-V2/main/images/screenshot.jpg)

 ## First Impression & Demo